-Even if you meet all the eligibility conditions for the senior Australians tax offset you might not get it as the amount of the tax offset is based on your individual taxable income, not your combined taxable income if you had a spouse.
+Even if you meet all the eligibility conditions for the seniors and pensioners tax offset, you might not get it as the amount of the tax offset is based on your individual taxable income, not your combined taxable income if you had a spouse.
 If you do not get it, merely being eligible for it will not get you a Medicare levy reduction.

-For this question, your taxable income excludes the taxed element of certain superannuation lump sums you received during 2011-12 while you were between 55 and 59 years old (see Reduced taxable income to take account of certain superannuation lump sums).
+For this question, your taxable income excludes the taxed element of certain superannuation lump sums you received during 2013-14 while you were between 55 and 59 years old (see Reduced taxable income to take account of certain superannuation lump sums).

 Where do you fit?
 Your circumstance What to do Your taxable income is equal to or less than your lower threshold amount.
 You do not have to pay the Medicare levy.
 Do not write anything at item M1 on your tax return.
 Go to question M2 .
 Your taxable income is greater than your lower threshold amount and less than or equal to your upper threshold amount, and you are single with no dependants.
 You pay only part of the Medicare levy.
 We will work it out.
 Go to part B to see if you qualify for an exemption.
 Your taxable income is over your upper threshold amount, and you are single with no dependants.
 You do not qualify for a reduction.
 Go to part B to see if you qualify for an exemption.
-Your taxable income is over your lower threshold amount but you: • had a spouse (married or de facto) • had a spouse who died during the year, and you did not have another spouse before the end of the year • are entitled to a child-housekeeper or You may be eligible for a Medicare levy reduction based on family taxable income. • First work out your family taxable income using worksheet 1. • Then use worksheet 2 to work out your family taxable income limit.
+Your taxable income is over your lower threshold amount but you: had a spouse (married or de facto) had a spouse who died during the year, and you did not have another spouse before the end of the year are entitled to a child-housekeeper or housekeeper tax offset at item T5 or at any time during 2013-14 had sole care of one or more dependent children or students.
+You may be eligible for a Medicare levy reduction based on family taxable income: • first work out your family taxable income using worksheet 1 • then use worksheet 2 to work out your family taxable income limit.